cs-ed/impacts-stevewalston/README.md

     * [Technology Overuse and the Fear of "Digital Dementia": What You Need to Know](https://www.unep.org/news-and-stories/press-release/un-report-time-seize-opportunity-tackle-challenge-e-waste)
     * [Amazon scraps secret AI recruiting tool that showed bias against women](https://www.reuters.com/article/us-amazon-com-jobs-automation-insight/amazon-scraps-secret-ai-recruiting-tool-that-showed-bias-against-women-idUSKCN1MK08G)
     * [How Technology is Warping Your Memory](https://www.huffpost.com/entry/technology-changes-memory_n_4414778)
-    *
-  * For each article read, students will record their response primarily focusing on:
+  * For each article read, students will record their response, in the style modeled by the teacher, primarily focusing on:
     * What the impact was
     * What led to the impact
     * What could have been done to prevent the impact